JeepRat2001/katapult-on-btt-eddy/README.md

 All this is made with the BTT Eddy *USB version* in mind.
 Use SSH to your printer to run the commands.

+NOTE: If using eddy DUO be sure it's set to USB, NOT CAN!
+You will not see eddy show up as a usb device otherwise.

 ## INSTALL KATAPULT
 First, obviously, we have to install *Katapult* if you haven't done so already.